Himas18/Fraud_Detection/README.md

 - REST endpoints for both single and batch predictions
 - SHAP summary plots for feature contribution analysis
 - Streamlit UI for interactive predictions and uploads
+- Docker + Render deployment in a single unified container

 # 📈 SHAP Visualizations